| Title: | Calculate Travel Times Over Space |

 Pre-prepared walking or motorised friction surfaces can be obtained

-.
+with?get_friction_surface.
 User can also provide their own friction

 surface.
 This surface but must be in resistance units (1/conductance), e.g.